 Urine Color and its Meaning in Health and in Disease

-If your urine has an unusual color, there's a good chance that the color change is caused by a harmless factor.
+If your urine has an unusual color, there's a good chance that the change is caused by a harmless factor.
 Some detective work is necessary, however, to pinpoint the cause of the change.
-If there is no apparent cause or if the strange color continues, a doctor's advice should be sought.
+If there is no apparent cause or if the strange appearance continues, a doctor's advice should be sought.

 Normal Urine Color